RBuster/UmbracoNotes/DevelopmentNotes.md

 Umbraco can be configured in a billion different ways.
 For the sake of this document not going off the rails, I will focus mainly on the configuring of data storage.

-Umrbaco has a neat way of constucting concrete classes based on document types.
+Umbraco has a neat way of constucting concrete classes based on document types.
 In the web.config you can set the Umbraco.ModelsBuilder.ModelsMode value to LiveDll, and Umbraco will convert your dynamic document type to a concrete class for use in server side code.

 This works just as easily as you would expect it to.
 Simply get the object you need, and dot off for the properties you want to access.
 There are a few properties like documents and images that will need extra helpers involved, but that is the case pretty much everywhere.
 Get used to it.